 A vegan is someone who follows a lifestyle that avoids animal products whenever possible.
 This includes food (meat, dairy, eggs, honey), clothing (leather, wool), and even entertainment choices (circuses, zoos that exploit animals).

 OriginWhat is an origin?
 An origin is the starting point, the place or source where something begins.
 It’s like the very first chapter in the story of that thing.
-Examples: • The origin of a river: Where the river first… Read More: The term itself is quite recent, emerging around 1940.
+Examples: • The origin of a river: Where the river first starts to flow, like from a spring or a melting… Read More: The term itself is quite recent, emerging around 1940.
 It’s a combination of “vegan” (referring to a plant-based diet) and the suffix “-ian” to denote someone who follows this philosophy.

 Similar Terms, Not Quite Synonyms: There aren’t many direct synonyms for “vegan” because it encompasses a specific lifestyle choice.
 However, you might hear terms like: